Duopoly (broadcasting): Radio stations

 Unlike television, there is no limit on the percentage of the population to that an entity may reach.

 Canada

 Radio

 In radio, Canadian Radio-television and Telecommunications Commission (CRTC) policy generally allows broadcasters to operate no more than three radio stations in any given market, of which no more than two may be on the same radio band — that is, a company may own two AM stations and an FM station, or two FM stations and an AM station, but may not own three AMs or three FMs.
 However, in major metropolitan markets where a large number of radio stations are already broadcasting, the limit is increased to four stations with a maximum of two on each band.
 A company may also exceed these limits if it owns stations broadcasting in both English and French; for instance, in the Montreal media market, Bell Media Radio owns six radio stations, of which two operate in French and four in English.
+Formerly, Corus Entertainment owned six radio stations in the Montreal media market as well, four of them operating in French (two AM radio stations and two FM radio stations), and two in English (one AM radio station and one FM radio station).